csoumya14/Quiz-app/README.md

 - Messages are displayed both for the correct answer and wrong answer.

-- After completing the quiz a final score is displayed.
+- After completing the quiz a finish message is displayed.

 ## Tech Used / Dependencies